Americans top Antetokounmpo, Greece at World Cup 69-53

+SHENZHEN, China (AP) — The MVP was good.
+The USA was better.

+And the Antetokounmpo getting talked about most by the Americans when this much-anticipated World Cup matchup was over wasn’t Giannis — but rather Thanasis, the younger brother, who sent U.S. forward Harrison Barnes sprawling with an ill-advised foul from behind on a fast break in the final moments.

-SHENZHEN, China (AP) — Kemba Walker scored 15 points, Donovan Mitchell scored 10 on his 23rd birthday and the U.S. contained NBA MVP Giannis Antetokounmpo, defeating Greece 69-53 in a second-round game at the World Cup on Saturday.
+Barnes avoided injury, and the U.S. avoided defeat.
+Kemba Walker scored 15 points and handed out six assists, Donovan Mitchell scored 10 on his 23rd birthday and the U.S. beat Greece 69-53 to move on the cusp of qualifying for the quarterfinals.

-Harrison Barnes and Derrick White each scored nine for the U.S. (4-0), which can clinch a quarterfinal berth Monday in multiple ways.
-It needs either a win over Brazil or a Greece win over the Czech Republic or through a three-way tiebreaker, if necessary.

-Antetokounmpo, the Milwaukee Bucks star and reigning NBA MVP, scored 15 points for Greece (2-2).
+“We played well,” Walker said.
+“We had a great game plan and we stuck to it and we were able to come out with a big win.”

 Most Read Stories